LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-Starting from version 2.0.0, **it is now possible for users to create their** **own** :ref:`Generator Paths` !
+Starting from version 2.0.0, **it is now possible for users to create their** **own** :ref:`Generator Paths <crappy_docs/blocks:generator paths>` !
 There are two reasons why this possibility was added so late in the module.
 First, we're not certain that there is a need for it.
 But since only a few modifications were needed to allow the creation of custom Paths, it was decided to make it possible anyway.
 And second, the implementation is a bit messier than for other custom objects.
 It should still be accessible for most users though, don't worry !

 Just like for the other custom objects, there is a template for creating custom Paths and the Paths have to be children of